Hey, it's Jose.

 Most underestimated.
 Most preventable.

-Start with this number: 78% of sellers missed quota last year.
-Not a bad quarter.
+Start with this: 78% of sellers missed quota last year.
+Not a rough quarter.
 A structural breakdown hiding in plain sight.

 Those accounts didn't churn because the product got worse.
 They churned because a human showed up and theirs didn't.

-AEs who own their own pipeline are outperforming BDR-sourced opportunities — and the gap is widening.
-Deep, consultative trust built directly by the closing seller is beating fragmented, automated hand-offs.
-Every time.
+AEs who own their own pipeline are outperforming BDR-sourced opportunities.
+Deep, consultative trust built directly by the closing seller is beating fragmented, automated hand-offs… Every time.

 The 90-Day Gut Check

-Before your next AI investment or SDR hire, diagnose your actual constraint.
-The PE Operating Partners in that room weren't guessing, they were triangulating: where's the misalignment, what's the biggest opportunity, which lever moves the most important metric?
+Before your next AI investment or SDR hire, diagnose your actual constraint: where's the misalignment, what's the biggest opportunity, which lever moves the most important metric?

-Find your constraint before you spend another dollar — take the free 3-minute assessment.
+Find your constraint before you spend another dollar.
+This free 3-minute assessment is the place to start.

 📝 Quick note on GTM acronyms